Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.24 team ERA ranks 16th across all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA among all MLB pitching staffs (4.21).

-- Angels pitchers combine to allow 91 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- Angels pitchers combine to surrender 91 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The lefty's last appearance came on Sunday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while giving up four hits.
+- His last time out was on Tuesday against the Chicago White Sox, when the lefty tossed seven innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.